 I’ve found myself plagued by a new, not-so-great stress response over the past 6 months: I have trouble breathing.

-So yeah, I was told I’m as fit as a show pony.
+I was told I’m as fit as a show pony.
 There’s nothing physically wrong with me to attribute it to which is surprising, considering one of my biggest addictions used to be smoking.

 My lungs are good.
 My heart is A-OK.
 Everything is copacetic when it comes to my body.

-I remember when I was younger (think early-20s, when I knew everything and had that youthful narcissistic glow) and people would say, “you know…the best thing for anxiety is to breathe.”
+I remember when I was younger (think early-20s, when I knew everything and had that youthful narcissistic glow) and people would say, “You know…the best thing for anxiety is to breathe.”

 I’ve been blessed to have been introduced to some new ways to use breathing to transform anxiety over the past year, and I’m going to share them with you.